Set Up the Square Reader

 3. Wirelessly Connect Your Square Reader

 The new reader connects wirelessly with Bluetooth Low Energy (Bluetooth LE).
-Be sure you have the latest version of the Square app on your device–only the latest version supports the contactless and chip card reader.
+Be sure you have the latest version of the Square app on your device.

 To connect your reader: